-- 1. A net billing tariff is adopted.
+- 1. For the purposes of this decision, a low-income household is defined as residential customers enrolled in California Alternate Rates for Energy and the Family Electric Rates Assistance programs. - 1.
+2. A net billing tariff is adopted.
 Imports and exports will be calculated based on no netting of consumption and production and will be trued-up on an annual basis.
 Bill credits will be applicable toward import charges from any time of use time period.
 Net billing tariff customers shall comply with Electric Rule No. 21 Sections L.2-L.4 and Section L.7. for interconnecting to the electrical grid.
 Interconnection fees apply and remain as identified in Electric Rule 21.
 Net billing tariff customers must pay all incurred charges monthly.
 The net billing tariff shall contain the following adopted elements: - (a) Retail Export Compensation Rates based on hourly Avoided Cost Calculator values averaged across days in a month, differentiated by weekdays and weekends/holidays.
-For the first five years of the successor tariff, i.e., the glide path transition time, retail export compensation rates for residential and nonresidential net billing tariff customers will be based on a nine-year schedule of values for each hour from the most recent Avoided Cost Calculator, adopted as of

-January 1 of the calendar year of the customer's interconnection date.
+For the first five years of the successor tariff, i.e., the glide path transition time, retail export compensation rates for residential and nonresidential net billing tariff customers will be based on a nine-year schedule of values for each hour from the most recent Avoided Cost Calculator, adopted as of January 1 of the calendar year of the customer's interconnection date.
+For commercial customers, the Avoided Cost Calculator values will be locked in for five years.
 Following the locked in period, retail export compensation rates will be based on averaged hourly avoided cost values from the most recent Avoided Cost Calculator, adopted as of January 1.
 Tariff customers enrolling after the five-year glide path will not receive a lock-in period for Avoided Cost Calculator values.

-(b) An Avoided Cost Calculator Plus (ACC Plus) adder, based on a cents per kilowatt-hour exported.
+An Avoided Cost Calculator Plus (ACC Plus) adder, based on a cents per kilowatt-hour exported.
 The ACC Plus will be available to net billing tariff customers during the first five years of the successor tariff, as a glide path.
 The adopted ACC Plus adders, as indicated in the table below, will remain constant for a customer for nine years from the customer's interconnection date.
 For purposes of the net billing tariff, low-income customers are defined as one or more of the following: (i) residential customers enrolled in California Alternate Rates for Energy and the Family Electric Rates Assistance programs; (ii) resident-owners of single-family homes living in disadvantaged communities (as defined in Decision (D.) 18-06-027); and (iii) residential customers who live in California Indian Country (as defined in D.20-12-003).

-Adopted Avoided Cost Calculator Plus Adders

-Customer Segment PG&E SDG&E SCE

-Residential \$0.022/kWh \$0/kWh \$0.040/kWh

-Low-Income \$0.090/kWh \$0/kWh \$0.093/kWh

-Nonresidential \$0/kWh \$0/kWh \$0/kWh
+Adopted Avoided Cost Calculator Plus Adder Adders Customer Segment PG&E SDG&E SCE Residential \$ 0.018 0.022 /k Wh \$0/kWh \$0.040/kWh Low-Income \$ 0.087 0.090 /k Wh \$0/kWh \$0.093/kWh Nonresidential \$0/kWh \$0/kWh \$0/kWh